charanbadampudi/charanbadampudi/README.md

 ## About Me

-Computer Science student passionate about creating production-grade AI systems.
-My expertise spans NLP, Computer Vision, and Audio Intelligence, with a focus on complete ML pipelines — from data preprocessing to model deployment.
+Computer Science student passionate about building intelligent systems that solve real-world problems.
+My expertise spans **Machine Learning, Natural Language Processing, Computer Vision, and Audio Intelligence**, with a focus on designing complete ML pipelines — from data preprocessing and experimentation to deployment.

-- 🔬 Building end-to-end ML systems — from raw data to deployed Streamlit apps
+* 🔬 Building end-to-end ML systems — from raw data to deployed applications
-- 🤖 Currently exploring advanced CV architectures, HuggingFace fine-tuning & multimodal AI
+* 🤖 Interested in NLP, Computer Vision, Audio Intelligence, and Multimodal AI
-- 🌱 Completed 3-month Data Science & Analytics internship at Aenexz Tech, Bangalore
+* 🌱 Completed a 3-month Data Science & Analytics internship at Aenexz Tech, Bangalore
-- 💼 Open to full-time or internship roles in AI/ML Engineering, Data Science, and Applied Research
+* 💼 Open to full-time and internship opportunities in AI/ML Engineering, Data Science, and Applied Research
+* 🚀 Passionate about transforming data into impactful, intelligent solutions

 ---